The very first tip for how to start writing a book is to have a plan. This is where a snowflake outline can help you.

 That is a good investment that will save you so much time over the weeks or months it will take you to write your book.

 The benefit comes from always being able to refer back to your notes for detail about your plot, characters, events, timelines, and places.
-You will never lose the plot.
+You will never lose the plot or give up on writing your book.

 The other huge plus is that you know how your story will end.